-On the 20th of January, I booked a ticket to listen to Angela Hewitt at Wigmore Hall in her unique Bach's project called "The Bach Odyssey" in which she will offer a Bach's feast in all his glory through a series of Recital spreading over 4 years (2016-2020) performing the King of counterpoint opera omnia.
+On the 20th of January, I booked a ticket to listen to Angela Hewitt at Wigmore Hall in her unique Bach's project called "The Bach Odyssey" in which she offers a Bach's feast in all his glory through a series of Recital spreading over 4 years (2016-2020) performing the King of counterpoint opera omnia.

 In that evening, she performed the whole series of Bach's French Suites which came alive in a new dramatic light with a crisp, lively, and vivid rhythmical texture.

 I could clearly sense her being one thing with the Music and especially with Bach's compositions by her effortless performance.
 The feeling of creating that Music in that moment was wonderful plus as a Pianist I know how difficult it is performing Bach: it is like walking on a string.
 Everything has to be crystal clear and it is important to keep singing the line of each voice.
 It is like telling 3-4 stories (3-4 voices played by different fingers) at the same time and it's fundamental to keep on going with each plot because they are different but yet still connected to each other.

 All these stories were flowing beautifully under Angela's finger with a clear direction and dexterity of keeping alive the architecture of the various voices.
 I was also impressed by her stage presence: her elegance and grace were translated into a refined tone and her beautiful smile turned her into a human Piano goddess!

-I strongly recommend to my students and readers who might or might not know to go and listen to Angela's Hewitt "The Bach Odyssey".
+I strongly recommend to my students and readers who might or might not know to listen to Angela's Hewitt "The Bach Odyssey".
 Probably, it won't be a life changing experience but it will definitely make you want practise and enjoy Piano even more.

+And if you're currently learning piano...
 Don't miss Emma's article about piano lessons for adults!